molmod/tamkin/doc/tutorial/chemphys_tamkin.rst

 Compared to the gas phase, external translation and rotation are removed.
 The file ``"gaussian_both.fchk"`` comes from a frequency computation of the adsorbed molecule on the cluster model of the surface.
+The list ``fixed`` contains all atom indexes that fixed in space during the optimization.

 The partition function of the surface without absorbed species is defined as follows::